 Local Bachelor of Nursing (Honours) students may be eligible for a Commonwealth Supported place for the duration of this course.
 Please contact Sydney Nursing School for further information.

-International students should visit the International Services Office for more information.
+International students should visit Finance, fees and costs for more information.

 Edward Ford Building (A27)

 Bachelor of Nursing (Honours) students are enrolled and administered through Nursing Student Services at Sydney Nursing School.